 On 14 November, La'o Hamutuk held a public meeting on Oil, Debt and Sustainability: Timor-Leste’s borrowing plans and their implications for the future.
 Download the PowerPoint presentation in English (also PDF) or Tetum (also PDF).

 In mid-November, the new Government proposed a rectification budget to Parliament with no changes in borrowing plans.

 La'o Hamutuk believes that borrowing is one of the most critical and dangerous decisions a government can take, burdening future generations with paying for perceived short-term political or financial gain.
 It should be undertaken only with extreme caution, careful and realistic planning, full public discussion, and total transparency about the conditions, terms and repayment of the loan.
 Before a project is built with borrowed money, its full life cycle costs and economic and social benefits should be analyzed to determine if the return justifies the investment.

-Between 2012 and 2017, Timor-Leste signed a total of $400 million in loan agreements with four lenders, ADB, JICA, World Bank and China’s EXIM Bank, with all except one being for road projects.
+Between 2012 and 2017, Timor-Leste signed a total of $400 million in loan agreements with four lenders, ADB, JICA, World Bank and China’s EXIM Bank (the last one was rejected by the court), with all except one being for road projects.
 Of this amount, only $83 million had been disbursed by November 2017; however, this is likely to increase rapidly in the coming years as more projects begin construction.

 On 27 November, La'o Hamutuk posted a blog TL is borrowing more - will we be able to repay?

 La’o Hamutuk will continue to monitor state borrowing, and publish more information as it becomes available.